MicrosoftDocs/sql-docs/docs/t-sql/statements/create-external-table-transact-sql.md

 ## Limitations and Restrictions

-Since the data for an external table is in another SQL Database, it can be changed or removed at any time.
-As a result, query results against an external table aren't guaranteed to be deterministic.
+Access to data via an external table doesn't adhere to the isolation semantics within SQL Server.
+This means that querying an external doesn't impose any locking or snapshot isolation and thus data return can change if the data in the external data source is changing.
 The same query can return different results each time it runs against an external table.
 Similarly, a query might fail if the external data is moved or removed.

 You can create multiple external tables that each reference different external data sources.